ashut0sh-verma/Case-Study-/README.md

 Que1.
 What is your final conclusion based on your analysis?

 Ans1.
 From the analysis, we see that annual members ride more often during weekdays and usually take longer trips.
 In contrast, casual riders tend to use the bikes on weekends for shorter trips.
 This shows clear differences in how each group uses the bike service.
-The marketing strategy to encourage casual riders to get an annual membership should focus on key topics like saving money, improving health, helping the environment, and avoiding traffic.
-Highlighting the benefits of cycling in these areas can be more appealing than other transportation options.
+Most busy station is Canal St & Adams St.The most popular time for trips is during the 5 PM hour, with 418K trips.
+      The second most popular time is 4 PM, with 320K trips, followed by 8 AM with 291K trips.
+      There is a clear spike in usage during peak commuting hours, such as mornings (7-9 AM) and evenings (4-6 PM), indicating that many users likely use Cyclistic bikes for commuting purposes.
+      There is a significant drop-off in usage between 10 PM and 5 AM, which suggests that bike usage is minimal during late night and early morning hours.
+      Subscribers show a consistent number of trips across the weekdays, peaking on Friday and maintaining high usage on Monday, Tuesday, Wednesday, and Thursday.
+      Casual riders , on the other hand, show a different pattern, with fewer trips on weekdays and more trips on the weekends, especially on Saturday with a slight peak at 0.07M trips.
+      This suggests that subscribers use the bikes more regularly for commuting during the week, while casual riders tend to use the bikes more for leisure on weekends.

 Que2.
 How could your team and business apply your insights?

 Ans2.
 The marketing team can work on turning casual riders into annual members by highlighting the advantages of membership.
 They can focus on weekends and target the stations that casual riders use the most. promoting the membership benefits during weekends or at popular casual rider locations might encourage more casual riders to convert to annual memberships.
 By focusing on how each group uses the service, Cyclistic can better meet their needs and improve overall satisfaction.
+      The marketing strategy to encourage casual riders to get an annual membership should focus on key topics like saving money, improving health, helping the environment, and avoiding traffic.
+Highlighting the benefits of cycling in these areas can be more appealing than other transportation options.

 Que3.
 What next steps would you or your stakeholders take based on your findings?